sourcegraph/about/blogposts/2021/postgres-version-update.md

 Postgres 12, however, supports new and old table references in statement-level triggers.

+The rest of this post explains the technical motivation for why we needed this capability.

 ### What does this mean?

 In SQL, there are two ways a trigger can be executed: